 An increasingly interconnected world challenges the way individual and business development are conceived today.
 Knowledge networks, the platform economy or smart cities all demonstrate that the times of linear, partial and individualistic understandings of development have become obsolete.
 “If we are to succeed in assuring inclusive and sustainable economic growth, then we need to focus on the dynamics of networks.
 Managers, as connectors, have a particular role to play in this respect.
 Seeing, understanding and making use of these networks requires competent, responsible and ethical leaders” Ludger Ramme says.

-Please find the leadership summary report (pdf) containing the survey results at the bottom of the page.
 Also check out the videos (on our YouTube channel) and the other documents from our seminar on the "leadership of the future".